flipperdevices/flipperzero-firmware/FAQ.md

 ## How to change\recover PIN?

-For now there is no way to change or recover PIN once it is set without loosing all the token secrets.
-If you would like to completely reset app settings including PIN and all the tokens - just delete `/ext/apps/Misc/totp.conf` file.
-Flipper Authenticator will create new empty file and you will be able to setup everything from scratch.
+There is no way to "recover" PIN once it is set.
+However it is possible to change\remove PIN if you know existing PIN.

+To do that you may use following CLI commands:

+* `totp pin set` - to set new PIN
+* `totp pin remove` - to remove existing PIN

 ## How to backup?